RadostinTasev1999/Angular-Project-Final-2025/README.md

 The purpose of the application is to enable users to share stories and ideas on topics, including Travel, Lifestyle, Technology, Culture and Food.
 Users can also explore and listen to podcasts on these topics.
 - Audience:

-Users of all age, who eager to learn from the stories of the community members.
+Users of all age, who are eager to learn from the stories of the community members.

 - Features included: